WillDomine/HoopHub/README.md

-Author's: Will Domine, Braxton Kurth, Ben Wiedmeyer
+Authors: Will Domine, Braxton Kurth, Ben Wiedmeyer

-Description:
+Description: App created for Database Management Class Final.
+THIS APP IS STILL A WORK IN PROGRESS NOT DONE YET!